Semalab/agent/readme.md

 ## Usage

-Clone your repository to a local directory then, dependending on your operating system, follow one of the following instructions depending on your OS:
+Clone your repository to a local directory then, dependending on your operating system, follow one of the following instructions:

 ### macOS / Linux
 ```